Fireandplants/plant_gbif/README.md

 This will create the names list.
 The current version is `../query_names/gbif-occurrences-names_141023.csv`.
 This is all unique binomial names in the GBIF Plantae occurrences data.

-NOTE: because we downloaded GBIF Plantae data twice (July 2 2014, and October 22 2014), I did not need to re-run fuzzy matching on all names the second time.
-Therefore, There is a short R script, `scripts/new-gbif-data-check.R` which reads both full GBIF binomial names lists and saves only the new names from the October data dump as `query_names/gbif-occurrences-names_141023_newonly.txt`.
+### 2. Conduct fuzzy name matching

+This step creates a lookup table that associates every possible taxon binomial in the full GBIF Plantae occurrence database with its match in the expanded canonical names list created in step 1.
+The code uses `fuzzy_match.py` from the taxon-name-utils repository to do matching based on a combination of Levenshtein distances and Jaro-Winkler distances.
+See the source files for details.

-Now we can create a lookup table that maps each name in this list to the expanded canonical names list, omitting any name that does not have a sufficiently close match according to the settings in `fuzzy_match.py`
+We can create a lookup table that maps each name in this list to the expanded canonical names list, omitting any name that does not have a sufficiently close match according to the settings in `fuzzy_match.py`.  sA hort python script accomplishes this:

 ```
 python make_tank_gbif_fuzzy_lookup.py
 ```

-The resulting table is `../query_names/gbif_tank_lookup_140906.csv`.
-Raw, this results in 59139 matched names from the expanded canonical list.
+The resulting table is `../query_names/gbif_tank_lookup_141024.csv`.
+Raw, this results in XXXXX matched names from the expanded canonical list.
 The threshold distances hard-coded in the script above over-match by design.
 Therefore, this table requires a bit of cleaning in R to throw out a few false-positive matches.
 Use `scripts/clean_gbif2tankname.R`.
-The lookup table saved by that R script is `gbif_tank_lookup_140906_cleaned.csv`.
-After manually marking additional removals (false matches), the resulting file was saved as `gbif_tank_lookup_140906_cleaned_manual.csv`.
+The lookup table saved by that R script is `gbif_tank_lookup_141024_cleaned.csv`.
+After manually marking additional removals (false matches), the resulting file was saved as `gbif_tank_lookup_141024_cleaned_manual.csv`.
 The R script above then reads in this modified version and throws away the rows marked as false positives and saves the result as  `gbif-tank_lookup_final.csv`.

 The manual step could probably be eliminated with enough special cases hard-coded in the matching script.
-See the comments near the bottom of that script for the rules used in manual marking for removal.
+See the comments near the bottom of that R script for the rules used in manual marking for removal.

-NOTE: For adding the new data from the October GBIF datra dump, I used a new version of this script which only operates on the new names: `make_tank_gbif_fuzzy_lookup_newonly.py` That script saves the lookup table for new names only as `../query_names/gbif_tank_lookup_141024_newonly.csv`.
-A new script, `scripts/clean_gbif2tankname_141024.R` , checks for suspected false positives in that data and saves the lookup table as `../query_names/gbif_tank_lookup_141024_newonly_cleaned.csv`.
-The manually checked version of that, `../query_names/gbif_tank_lookup_141024_newonly_cleaned_manual.csv` is then read in using the last lines of code in `scripts/clean_gbif2tankname_141024.R` and this is merged with the 140916 lookup table to form `gbif-tank_lookup_final.csv`.
-This is the complete lookup table useable on the October GBIF download.

 ### 3. Extract matching records from the GBIF Plantae data ###